Formal Methods of Software Design

 exercises and course material with the course instructor and with each other.
 In the not-for-credit

 version, you may email questions to me.
-If you choose
+If you use

 to typeset your solutions in LaTeX, here is a helpful set of macros.